smaymay/OIR-Python-Code/README.md

 information to answer preliminary research questions, and creates graphics accordingly.
 Also saves results of some research questions to CSV files.

+3. analyzecomments contains scripts to analyze open ended responses / comments that might be part of a survey. analyzecomments.py takes in a csv file, where each row is a comment, and writes a table to a new csv file where each row is a comment, each comment is a noun, and the cells are a boolean (1, 0) indicating 1: the noun appears in the comment, or 0: the noun does not appear in the  comment.
+Only nouns that appear in > threshold number of comments are included.